kingluddite/web-dev-notes/frontend/js/react/wesbos/18-firebase.md

 # Persisting our `State` with Firebase
-Firebase is product from Google that uses HTML5 websockets which means you can sync all of your data from your application up to Firebase and vice-versa when someone changes it in Firebase, it changes it on your react app
+Firebase is product from Google that uses HTML5 websockets which means you can sync all of your data from your application up to Firebase and vice-versa when someone changes it in Firebase, it changes it on your React app

 ## What Firebase does for us
 * Gives us a backend database